-We are pleased to present our annual Water Quality Report summarizing the drinking water testing performed in 2019.
-Although this report is about water quality, we are happy to share the work and dedication of our employees.
-Every day, staff make certain to deliver high quality, reliable and affordable drinking water.
-We are dedicated to providing a secure and sustainable water supply for years to come.
+I am pleased to present our annual Water Quality Report summarizing the drinking water testing performed in 2021.
+Although this report is about water quality, I am happy to share with you the work and dedication of our employees to make certain you have high quality, reliable, and affordable drinking water every day.